 Goodwill and other indefinite-lived intangible assets.
 Goodwill represents the excess purchase price paid over the fair value of the net assets of acquired companies.
-As of March 31, 2022 and 2021, the carrying amount of goodwill was \$32.8 million and \$19.6 million, respectively.
+As of March 31, 2023 and 2022, the carrying amount of goodwill was \$32.6 million and \$32.8 million, respectively.
 Goodwill is tested for impairment on an annual basis, or in interim periods if indicators of potential impairment exist, based on our one reporting unit.
 The Company evaluates whether goodwill is impaired by comparing its market capitalization based on its closing stock price (Level 1 input) to the book value of its equity on the annual evaluation date.
-Based on testing performed, the Company concluded that no impairment of its goodwill has occurred for the years ended March 31, 2022, 2021 and 2020.
+The Company is also required to compare the fair values of other indefinite-lived intangible assets to their carrying amounts at least annually, or when current events and circumstances require an interim assessment.
+The Company concluded that no impairment of its goodwill and other indefinite-lived intangible assets has occurred for the years ended March 31, 2023, 2022 and 2021.